KayChadow/Notes/web/web_cache.md

 When testing for web cache vulnerabilities, you generally don't want to receive cached responses.
 That is why you should use a dynamic cachebuster.
 This is already implemented in the [Param Miner Extension](../burp/param_miner.md#dynamic-cachebuster).
 This makes your life way easier.

+You can use the `Vary` request header to add certain headers to the cache key.
+This can be used to add the `Vary: User-Agent` header to target specific users.

 ### Cache Rules
 Cache rules determine what can be cached and for how long.
 These are some type of rules that can be enforced:
 - Static file extension rules: Cache `.css`, `.exe` or `.js` for example.